kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_4.md

 Plants can be dried by wind, air, sun, or fire.

 ## Insects
+Insects are a good source of protein, but need to be gathered in large numbers to provide a substantial meal.
+If you don't want to eat insects, you can use them as bait for fishing or trapping.

 ### Collection
-Insects are a good source of protein, but need to be gathered in large numbers to provide a substantial meal.

 Do not eat the following insects:
 - Biting or stinging insects.
 - Hairy or brightly colored insects.